 Although self-employed people are not required by law to contribute to a superannuation fund, many people have retirement savings.
-Check if you have any insurance policies linked to the fund, such as disability benefits.
-Even if you have not contributed regularly to the fund, you may be able to claim on insurance policies.
+Check if you have any insurance policies linked to the fund, such as disability benefits, as you may be eligible to make a claim.

 You may be eligible for benefits or pensions.
-There are different types of income support payments for people in financial hardship, including benefits for farmers.
+There are different types of income support payments for people in financial hardship.
 Call 132 717 or visit humanservices.gov.au.
+For information about the Farm Household Allowance, call the Farmer Assistance Hotline on 132 316 or visit humanservices.gov.au.

 "I think if you’re going to choose any type of work to suit a cancer diagnosis, self-employment is it.
 You can tailor your schedule around treatment.
 I was used to managing my own time and I continued to do it when I was unwell." – Carol